National save the Koala Month

 We know, right?
 These darling marsupials are just so lovable, so if you want to help out our furry friends this National Koala Month, here’s how you can…

-2. Tree To Me – Did you know we need 1000 trees to feed a single hospitalised koala for one year?
-We look after hundreds of koalas in our Wildlife Hospital and need a lot of trees to feed our recovering patients.
+2. Tree To Me – Did you know that it takes 1,000 gum trees to feed just one Koala for one year!
 Support our Tree To Me program and help us continue to plant eucalypt trees in our Plantations.